 - apply online as a ‘new’ applicant using the link above, providing proof of your address and eligibility.

 7 Replacing a lost, stolen or damaged bus pass

 If you have damaged or lost your pass, or if it has been stolen, you can apply for a replacement online.Apply online at My Bus Pass (external link)

 The following charges to replace your pass will apply.

-- Stolen pass, if you cannot provide a crime reference number - £10.00
+- Stolen pass, for a further replacement pass, or if you cannot provide a crime reference number - £10.00

 - Lost or damaged pass - £10.00